Entry tags:

 Of the show's various creative choices, probably the main one where I was like "I see what you're doing here and I support it, but I'm not sure this is actually what I want to be watching at this moment in time" is an entire episode, shot in black and white, about a character we haven't seen before and will never see again.
 There are a number of reasons why it's in there - it's thematic, it explains why the hero is so deathly afraid of anyone finding out about his powers, and it's also yet another weird/metaphorical/through a glass darkly reflection of the protagonists' relationship - but I am not convinced that it needed to be an entire episode.
 Or in black and white.

-As far as creative choices I was completely on board with, I especially liked that Simon's powers are so thoroughly not the point of the movie that we literally don't find out what they are (or at least what the basic explanation is for their scope) until the final scene of the last episode.
+As far as creative choices I was completely on board with, I especially liked that Simon's powers are so thoroughly not the point of the show that we literally don't find out what they are (or at least what the basic explanation is for their scope) until the final scene of the last episode.
 There's no origin story; we have no idea why he has them, he just does.
 There's no big supervillain fight.
 We finally see him in his full superhero getup on the set of the movie in the final episode.
 In the very last scene it becomes clear that he's taught himself to use his powers between the last time we saw him using them (at the end of the previous episode) and now, and although we know why, we don't see it - there's no training montage, in fact the role of training montage is actually filled by watching Simon use his acting skills to learn how to impersonate a prison guard.

 It's just interesting and it's weird and I really liked what it was doing, mostly.
 Like I said, it does hit all the standard Marvel beats with the core relationship between the two guys - there's the meet-cute and the odd couple getting to know each other, the bantery bromance, the big betrayal and the redemption/reconciliation.
 And it was at times during the big beats of this that I was reminded that I was watching a Marvel show and it's going to hit those beats, and as much as I liked those beats, sometimes I wished that it would maybe not hit them quite so hard.
 (But at the same time, because the rest of the show was so odd, and oddly paced, I genuinely wasn't sure how it was going to end - it really could've pulled a Midnight Cowboy/Butch & Sundance/etc at the end, and it doesn't, but it was plausible that it might, and I really wasn't sure!)